cavo789/blog/blog/2024/01/27/planethoster-n0c-spam/index.md

 ## Special thanks

-For this blog post, I would like to thank [Marc Dechèvre](https://www.woluweb.be/) because Marc has identified the .sieve file and where to save.
+For this blog post, I would like to thank [Marc Dechèvre](https://www.woluweb.be/) because Marc has identified the .sieve file and where to save it.
 Thank you maestro 👏.